Nakayama algebras and Fuchsian singularities: Introduction

-In order to obtain these two infinite families of Fuchsian Nakayama categories, we first construct a tilting complex in the bounded derived category of coherent sheaves over a weighted projective lines of weight type $(2,3,r)$, whose endomorphism algebra is isomorphic to the Nakayama algebra $N_{r+4}(r)$ (see Proposition \ref{tilting realization}); and then by using one-point extension approach to show that $\nak{r+5}{r}$ have Fuchsian type $\langle 2,3,r]$ (see Corollary \ref{familis Nakayama corollary}), and $\nak{r+6}{r}$ have Fuchsian type $\langle 2,3,r+1]$ (see Proposition \ref{N-r+6-r}).
-During this procedure, an important strategy is to endow the projective, injective and simple $N_{r+4}(r)$-modules with the degree-rank data, inherited from coherent sheaves (see Remark \ref{identity}).
+In order to obtain these two infinite families of Fuchsian Nakayama categories(=bounded derived categories of Nakayama algebras of Fuchsian type), we first construct a tilting complex in the bounded derived category of coherent sheaves over the weighted projective line of weight type $(2,3,r)$, whose endomorphism algebra is isomorphic to the Nakayama algebra $N_{r+4}(r)$ (see Proposition \ref{tilting realization}); and then by using one-point extension approach to show that $\nak{r+5}{r}$ have Fuchsian type $\langle 2,3,r]$ (see Corollary \ref{familis Nakayama corollary}), and $\nak{r+6}{r}$ have Fuchsian type $\langle 2,3,r+1]$ (see Proposition \ref{N-r+6-r}).
+During this procedure, an important strategy is to endow the projective, injective and simple $N_{r+4}(r)$-modules with the degree-rank data, inherited from that of coherent sheaves (see Remark \ref{identity}).

-The most difficult part of this paper is to deal with the sporadic Nakayama algebras of Fuchsian types in Figure \ref{Figure1}, namely, to show those sporadic Nakayama algebras have the desired Fuchsian types.
+The most difficult part of this paper is to deal with the sporadic Nakayama algebras of Fuchsian types appearing in Figure \ref{Figure1}, namely, to show those sporadic Nakayama algebras have the desired Fuchsian types.
 For this we use two further strategies.
-The first one is to develop the extended Happel-Seidel symmetries between different Nakayama algebras (see Proposition \ref{HS-symmetry}); and the second one is to construct tilting objects consisting of line bundles in the stable category $\zvect\X$ for certain weight types, whose endomorphism algebras are Nakayama algebras (see Theorem \ref{tiltingobjects}).
+The first one is to develop the extended Happel-Seidel symmetries between distinct Nakayama algebras (see Proposition \ref{HS-symmetry}); and the second one is to construct tilting objects consisting of line bundles in the stable category $\zvect\X$ for certain weight types, whose endomorphism algebras are Nakayama algebras (see Theorem \ref{tiltingobjects}).

 Recall that there is \emph{Happel-Seidel symmetry} developed in \cite{Happel:Seidel:2010}.
 More precisely, for any $a,b\geq 2$, there is an equivalence for $n=(a-1)(b-1)$.
 This symmetry has a nice explanation from the knowledge of weighted projective lines, since both of these two categories are equivalent to the stable category of vector bundles $\svect\X:=\vect\X/[\mathcal{L}]$, obtained from $\vect\X$ by factoring out all line bundles $\mathcal{L}$, for the weighted projective line $\X$ of weight type $(2,a,b)$, c.f. \cite{Kussin:Lenzing:Meltzer:2013adv}.
 By analysing the realization of Nakayama algebras in the stable category $\svect\X$, we obtain further symmetries between Nakayama algebras, called \emph{extended Happel-Seidel symmetry} as follows (see Proposition \ref{HS-symmetry}):